Luminate (band)

-Luminate is an American contemporary Christian music band from Tyler, Texas.
+Luminate was an American contemporary Christian music band from Tyler, Texas.
 The band members are Samuel Hancock on vocals, Cody Clark on guitar, Dustin DeLong on keys and vocals, Dusty Jakubik on bass, and Aaron Matthew on drums.
-The band released their debut studio album under the Sparrow Records label on January 25, 2011 called Come Home.
+The band released their debut studio album under the Sparrow Records label on January 25, 2011, called Come Home.
 The album Come Home was nominated for the Rock/Contemporary Album of the Year at the 43rd GMA Dove Awards.
 The bands' second album is Welcome to Daylight, which was released under the Sparrow label on August 28, 2012, and has seen chart success.
 The first single from the album "Banner of Love" has seen success on the charts, as well, and was released on July 24, 2012.

 Background

 Luminate frontman Samuel Hancock is a man from Washington, Indiana.
 Deciding between business school or music, he chose music.
 Hancock went to Visible School of Music in Memphis, Tennessee, where he met Dusty Jakubik, who is from Tyler, Texas.
 At the time, Jakubik "was looking for a fresh start after his current band fell apart after signing a major label deal."
 Jakubik's first thought was that he "liked the music Hancock was writing, and while he wanted to start a band, he was wary of working with someone who still had some growing up to do.
 Sam was coming out of a period of rebellion in high school".
 Jakubik went to consult his hometown friend Cody Clark.
 "I already knew I wanted to work with Cody.
 We both shared the idea that we wanted a band that was a brotherhood.
 We wanted to be close and for the Lord’s hand to be in everything we did.
 I told Cody, 'I don't know about this kid, Sam, but he's incredibly talented.'"
 Eventually, those concerns were put to rest, and they sought out two more members for the band, adding Dustin DeLong and Aaron Matthew, who performed with By the Tree and Kari Jobe.
 The band was finally formed in the Fall of 2005.